RadiantBlockchain/radiant-node/doc/test-networks.md

 Test Networks
 =============

-This document describes the Bitcoin Cash test networks supported by the BCHN software.
+This document describes the Radiant test networks supported by the RADN software.

-There are currently three test networks that you can access with BCHN:
+There are currently three test networks that you can access with RADN:

 - testnet3 (historical testnet)
 - testnet4